rz0777/rz0777/README.md

-## Hi there 👋

-You can call me just rz (lowercase only)
+Hello 👍

 - I started with indie game dev
 - I'm learning graphics programming
 - I can like anything thats a little bit weird
-- Code, music producer, game dev, I will have a website for those things just, work in progress
+- Code, music producer, game dev, I will have a website for those things, work in progress

 <!--
 **rz0777/rz0777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.